katilp/opendata-howto-learningfromcms/_episodes/02-fair-principles.md

 https://jupyter-docker-stacks.readthedocs.io/en/latest/index.html
 this is an html comment -->

-> ## Did the exercise help us to understand what is FAIR?
+> ## Are these data FAIR?
 >
 > Can we now connect the FAIR qualities of data in this simple exercise to what was described in the [FAIR principles](https://www.go-fair.org/fair-principles/)?
 >
 > > ## Impressions?
 > >
-> > - F & A look fairly comprehensible.
+> > - F & A in the FAIR principle document look fairly comprehensible.
-> > - I & R remain very abstract (in comparison with the steps in the exercise).
+> > - I & R in the document remain quite abstract (in comparison with the concrete steps in the exercise).
 > >
 > {: .solution}
 {: .callout}